The Lauder brothers have often been written about as rich heirs who occasionally make spectacular gifts.

 There are wealthy people who write checks when a crisis becomes fashionable.
 The Lauders have more often tried to create platforms that outlast any single news cycle.
 The ADDF is one example.
 Ronald Lauder's long institutional role in world Jewish affairs is another.
 Leonard's years of support for major cultural and medical causes form a third.

 Even the 2023 ADDF gift reads differently once you see it this way.
-It was not only an enormous sum.
-It was a statement that family wealth should keep underwriting scientific risk where slower-moving institutions might hesitate.
+It was an enormous sum and a statement that family wealth should keep underwriting scientific risk where slower-moving institutions might hesitate.

 Why they still belong here